groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

   }
   ```
   - Perhaps node core can provide a safe wrapper for this, e.g. `util.parse` that throws if called with a non-string, but returns `null` or `undefined` when called with a non parsable string.
-3. DO throw if someone is using your API incorrectly, i.e. "This does not work and will never work"
+3. One *may* throw if someone is using your API incorrectly, i.e. "This does not work and will never work"
   Throwing should always result in a change to the code to prevent future errors from being thrown.

 ## Uh oh, Promises catch everything